illinois-cs498vr/illinois-cs498vr.github.io/_assignments/README.md

 - `layout: mp`
 - `title`: string, used as the header
+- `assignment`: number, used to order assignments on the listing page.
 - Either: `due` or `parts`:
 	- `due`: string, literal due date for single-part MP
 	- `parts`: list of objects